neginkheirmand/Steganography/README.md

 ### Examples:

-**All the images are compressed so if you want to see the original refer to the provided links.**
+**All the images are compressed so if you want to see the original, pleqase refer to the provided links.**

 primary image: